Data Centers in Aachen

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Aachen itself, meaning access to the 0 local cloud regions is not possible.
-Businesses establish secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, through network extensions to the primary interconnection hub in Frankfurt.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Aachen, as of September 2025.
+Secure, private connections to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are established through dedicated links to the primary German interconnection hub in Frankfurt.

-Internet Exchange Points (IXPs): Public peering is not a primary feature of this market.
-Most network peering is conducted privately or routed through major national exchanges in nearby cities like Düsseldorf and Frankfurt to optimize traffic flow.
+Internet Exchange Points (IXPs): Public peering is not a major feature of the Aachen market.
+Most network interconnection is handled privately or routed through major national exchanges like DE-CIX in Frankfurt.

 Power Analysis